SashG91/Rapid-Typing/README.md

 ##### Error 404 page
 - The Error 404 page was designed to warn the user that something has gone wrong.
-The user can then click the heading or tabs to go back to safety.
-- The header and footer is consistent on this page to give the user comfort that safety is only a click away.
+- The header and footer is consistent on this page to give the user comfort that safety is only a click away with a provided link.
-- An image consistent with the site and bold red text was used to make it more personal.
 <img width="1366" alt="image" src="https://user-images.githubusercontent.com/97494070/167853091-27509957-d79b-4fba-ab1a-e0f2d75ff017.png">